 What does refinancing a loan cost?

 In Switzerland, you do not have to pay to terminate a consumer loan.
 That is stipulated by the Consumer Credit Act.
-You can repay a loan from a Swiss lender ahead of schedule at any time.
+Personal loans from Swiss lenders can be repaid ahead of schedule at any time.

 Can refinancing a loan save you money?